Bago, Negros Occidental: 19th century

 Between the years 1800 and 1898, the inhabitants of Bago are among those who suffered tremendously under the Spanish tyranny, injustice and oppression.
 This social condition finally led to a great revolt on November 5, 1898, when on this day, General Juan Anacleto Araneta rallied his people in the struggle for freedom.
 This historic event was chronicled in a historical marker found in the city public plaza of Bago which bears the following inscriptions:

 Together with General Aniceto Lacson who led the forces in Talisay, he was able to force the capitulation of the Spanish garrison at Bacolod thus putting an end to the Spanish sovereignty in the province.
-Forthwith, a revolutionary government was established with General Juan A. Araneta as the Acting Governor.
+Forthwith, a revolutionary government was established with General Juan A. Araneta as the acting governor.
 The Municipality of Bago, an election was held and Ramon del Castillo became the first elected municipal president who served in such capacity from the year 1898 up to the year 1900.

 20th century

 In April 1901, the Americans came and established a civil government in the province of Negros Occidental which completely abolished the revolutionary government of General Araneta.
 Bago as one of the towns that were placed under the control of the Americans; however, they allowed the municipality to be governed by Filipino officials.

+When the Japanese forces invaded the Philippines, and Manila fell.
+President Manuel Quezon together with his family and some companions escaped and stayed in Bago City from February 27 to March 18, 1942, making Bago the temporary capital of the Commonwealth of the Philippines.

-When the Japanese forces invaded the Philippines, the civil government of Bago was dissolved.
-The Japanese occupation forces tried to establish a provisional government but the local people refused to cooperate.
+Later after Quezon left, the Japanese occupation forces arrived and the civil government of Bago was dissolved.
+They would try to establish a provisional government but the local people refused to cooperate.
 When the joint American and Filipino forces including recognized guerrillas liberated the town on March 29, 1945, it was completely destroyed but rehabilitation work was immediately started.

 Bago was finally granted its cityhood on February 19, 1966, by virtue of Republic Act.
 No. 4382 with Manuel Y. Torres as the hold-over City Mayor until 1998.

 Legal limitations on the number of successive terms disqualified Mayor Manuel Y. Torres in running again as city mayor and in the 1998 local elections, his wife, Janet E. Torres run as candidate for mayor and won.
 Mayor Janet served Bago as city mayor for three consecutive terms.

-Presently, the City of Bago is under the leadership of Mayor Nicholas Yulo.